Lesson 1: Learning “Blue Skies”

 - Explain that “Blue Skies” consists of four parts.
 Three of those parts have the same basic melody; those three parts are called A.

-- Listen again to “Blue Skies” melody, Track 27, letting your students know that this melody will be heard in the A sections of the song.
+- Listen again to the audio track “Blue Skies” melody, letting your students know that this melody will be heard in the A sections of the song.

-- Now, listen to “Blue Skies,” Track 25.
+- Now, listen to the audio track “Blue Skies.”
 Ask students to identify the A section each time it occurs and make up a movement to represent it.
 When they hear a section that is different from A, ask them to indicate that by making up a different movement.

 - How did you know that there was a new section in the song?